spark-notebook/spark-notebook/README.md

 ## Update _Notebook_ `ClassPath`

 Keeping your notebook runtime updated with the libraries you need in the classpath is usually cumbersome as it requires updating the server configuration in the SBT definition and restarting the system.
 Which is pretty sad because it requires a restart, rebuild and is not contextual to the notebook!

-Hence, a dedicated context has been added to the block, `:cp` which allows us to add specifiy __local paths__ to jars that will be part of the classpath.
+Hence, a dedicated context has been added to the block, `:cp` which allows us to add specify __local paths__ to jars that will be part of the classpath.

 ```
 :cp /home/noootsab/.m2/repository/joda-time/joda-time/2.4/joda-time-2.4.jar